hasanciftci26/ui5-antares/README.md

 | :-------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Promise\<void\> | After the promise is resolved, the created entry can be retrieved by the **getEntryContext()** method using the object instantiated from the **EntryCreateCL** class |

 > **createNewEntry()** method uses the default configurations when creating the dialog.
-However, a developer can change these configurations using the public setter methods.
+However, these configurations can be modified using the public setter methods.

 [2]: #label-generation
 [3]: #form-type